influxdata/docs-v2/content/flux/v0.x/stdlib/slack/endpoint.md

 Each output row includes a `_sent` column that indicates if the message for that row was sent successfully.

+### Usage
+`slack.endpoint()` is a factory function that outputs another function.
+The output function requires a `mapFn` parameter.

+#### mapFn
+A function that builds the record used to generate the POST request.

+`mapFn` accepts a table row (`r`) and returns a record that must include the following properties:

+- channel
+- color
+- text

 ##### Function type signature

 ```js